fccoelho/Curso_Blockchain/bitcoin-client-tut.md

 		rpcpassword=[PICK_YOUR_PASSWORD]
 		regtest=1

-	the `regtest` variable prevents us from having to specify the flag `--regtest` for every command to `bitcoin-cli`.
+	the `regtest` variable saves us from having to specify the flag `--regtest` for every command to `bitcoin-cli`.

-3. before we run the bitcoin node in our private bitcoin network, we need to add a peer. ask for someone's IP, and run `bitcoind -regtest -daemon -addnode=IP.ADDRESS:PORT`, substituting the person's IP address and bitcoin client port. the default port for `regtest` mode
+3. Before we run the bitcoin node in our private bitcoin network, we need to add a peer. ask for someone's IP, and run `bitcoind -regtest -daemon -addnode=IP.ADDRESS:PORT`, substituting the person's IP address and bitcoin client port. the default port for `regtest` mode